ayshagassama1/app-messagerie/README.md

 ## SETUP

 * create a MySQL database named "messagerie"
+* import the `messagerie.sql` file into the database
-* place the app in /xampp/htdocs if you are using XAMPP or in /wamp/www if you are using WAMP/Laragon
+* place the project in /xampp/htdocs if you are using XAMPP server or in /wamp/www if you are using WAMP/Laragon
 * Start MySQL and Apache servers

 ## USAGE